A Love Letter to the Dales

 Long Preston

-As a result of these large expanses were people rarely tred, nature thrives.
+The emptiness of the Dales has meant nature can often thrive.
 Whereas native mammals are at a premium. the bird life is impressive, I was delighted to watch a kingfisher recently and the peregrine falcons are a delight, as are the Red Squirrels protected near Hawes and the wonderfully colourful butterflies.
-I know less about the wild flowers of the area but I have walked through the increasing numbers of Hay Meadows which are simply fabulous.
+I know less about the wild flowers of the area but I have walked through the increasing numbers of Hay Meadows in the area.
+In June they are simply fabulous.

 Calders from Winder